dinkyy2302/metacrafters_avax_pro3/README.md

 **Access**: Any account can call this function to redeem their tokens, provided they have enough tokens in their balance.

+**Transfer Tokens**: To transfer tokens to a different address, use the `transfer(address to, uint256 amount)} function.

+**Approve Token Spending**: - To authorize another address to spend tokens on your behalf, use {approve(address spender, uint256 amount)}.
+  - After that, transfer tokens from the authorized address using `transferFrom(address sender, address recipient, uint256 amount)}.

 ## Usage

 ### Interacting with the Contract